rishi-the-iyer/everglades-python-detection-ai/README.md

 # everglades-python-detection-ai
-AI ML models to help detect Burmese Pythons in drone camera images keras_model.h5 is the Keras Tensorflow model exported from Teachable Machine
+AI ML models to help detect Burmese Pythons in camera images keras_model.h5 is the Keras Tensorflow model exported from Teachable Machine

 # Prerequisites